Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [/list]

 [h1]REAPER[/h1]

+Vanilla Reapers are already excellent, so this rework mostly just fills the holes in their ability tree and buffs some of the weaker abilities, as well as improving the clarity of the in-game descriptions for some of the more confusing ones.

 [list]
 [*] Ability tree reordered.
 [*] Shadow, Remote Start, Silent Killer, Needle, Banish - corrected descriptions for clarity.